AnkitBorude/AnkitBorude/README.md

 - 📫 How to reach me **ankitborude250@gmail.com**

-- ⚡ Fun fact **I think i have a qulity of understanding the problem deeply,I can derive a solution to problem through my analytical and problem solving skill**
+- ⚡ Fun fact **I have a knack for diving deep into problems, combining analytical thinking with problem-solving skills to derive innovative solutions.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">